This PAGE includes:

-The students can click on the Quizlet link in the right Navigation and take the Quiz.
+The students can click on the Quizlet link to take the Quiz.
 Quizlet has many different options for learning vocabulary.
 Teachers can also create an account and combine the vocabulary Quizzes if they would like to assess the students on vocabulary in multiple Things.

 Copy our Quizlet(s) into your own free Quizlet account (free), so that you can capture student results.

 How to do this: Teacher Getting Started Guide video

 Rubrics are occasionally provided to help guide the evaluation of student work for the different Quests.
 We welcome any submissions by you to help complete them or to provide additional options.
 Please title them with the Thing and Quest name and send them to email@example.com.
 We recommend rubric creation sites such as http://rubistar.4teachers.org/ or at Teachnology's http://www.teach-nology.com/platinum/samples/rubrics/.

 REMC.org hosts a variety of professional development resources for educators.
 Visit this page to see a growing list of great mentored courses ($0. for MI educators) that take approximately 10 hours (with SCECH credits) to complete over a span of three weeks.

 - One of these is titled: Integrating Technology into the Middle School Classroom, another is Integrating Technology into the K-5 classroom.

 There are some wonderful game-like resources classroom teachers can sign up for that are free.

 - Google Forms as a Quiz Tool